 You have 0 product(s) in your cart.

 Looking for the first step in working with scuba as a career?
-Your adventure into the professional levels of recreational scuba diving begins with the PADI Divemaster program.
-Working closely with a PADI Instructor, in this program, you expand your dive knowledge and hone your skills to the professional level.
+Your adventure into the professional levels of recreational scuba diving begins with this certified program.
+Working closely with a PADI dive Instructor in this program, you expand your dive knowledge and hone your skills to the professional level.
 PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
-PADI Divemaster is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.
+This PADI divemaster course is the prerequisite certification for both the PADI Assistant Instructor and PADI dive Instructor certifications.

 What You Learn

-During the PADI Divemaster program, you learn dive leadership skills through both classroom and independent study.
-You complete water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems as well as help others improve their scuba.
+During this course for Divemaster Australia, you learn dive leadership skills through both classroom and independent study.
+You complete dive theory, water skills and stamina exercises, as well as training exercises that stretch your ability to organize and solve problems as well as help others improve their scuba.
 You put this knowledge into action through a structured internship or series of practical training exercises.

-As you progress through your Divemaster course, you will expand your diving knowledge, hone your skills and increase your confidence.
-Then, as a PADI Divemaster, you’ll use these attributes to lead, mentor and motivate other divers and experience the joy of seeing them transformed by the majesty of the aquatic realm.
+As you progress through your PADI Divemaster course, you will expand your diving knowledge, hone your skills and increase your confidence.
+Then, Then, as a certified PADI divemaster, you’ll use these attributes to lead, mentor and motivate other divers and experience the joy of seeing them transformed by the majesty of the aquatic realm.

-After becoming certified as a PADI Divemaster you will be authorised to:
+After becoming certified as a PADI Divemaster, you will be a dive professional who is authorised to:

 - Supervise both training and non-training-related activities by planning, organizing and directing dives